NDevTK/chromiumwiki/crash.md

 * Error handling issues
 * Data tampering
 * Denial-of-service
+* Sanitization bypass
+* Platform-specific vulnerabilities

 **Further Analysis and Potential Issues:**

 A comprehensive security audit of the entire crash reporting system is necessary.
-This should include static and dynamic analysis, code reviews, and potentially penetration testing.
-Specific attention should be paid to the handling of paths, URLs, and sensitive data, as well as the robustness of error handling and data integrity mechanisms.
-The interaction with the Crashpad service should be carefully reviewed to ensure that it is secure and robust.
-The handling of crash keys should be reviewed to ensure that sensitive information is not exposed.
-The logging and auditing mechanisms should be reviewed to ensure that they provide sufficient information for detecting and investigating security incidents.
+Specific attention should be paid to paths, URLs, sensitive data, error handling, and data integrity.
+The interaction with the Crashpad service should be reviewed.
+Crash key handling should be reviewed.
+Logging and auditing should be sufficient for detecting and investigating security incidents.

+## Key Functions Reviewed:

+* `GetCrashDumpLocation`, `GetCrashMetricsLocation`, `GetProductInfo`, `GetUploadUrl`, `GetSanitizationInformation`, `GetAlternativeCrashDumpLocation`, `HandleCrashDump`, `GetProductNameAndVersion`, `GetWerRuntimeExceptionModule`, `GetShouldDumpLargerDumps`, `GetReporterLogFilename`, `IsRunningUnattended`, `GetCollectStatsConsent`, `GetCollectStatsInSample`, `ReportingIsEnforcedByPolicy`, `GetCrashDumpPercentage`, `GetBrowserProcessType`, `ShouldWriteMinidumpToLog`, `EnableBreakpadForProcess`, `ShouldMonitorCrashHandlerExpensively`